 No. To ensure that all members have the same baseline of current information everyone must complete Q&A Trainings Levels 1 & 2 in order to join the Network.
 The Trainings are a great opportunity to share and expand your knowledge, and to connect with others passionate about equity --all core purposes of the Network and of Allies overall.

 As part of the Q&A network, will I be providing counseling?

-No. Members of the Q&A Network ARE NOT trained as counselors or mental health professionals; however they do provide information, campus resources and referrals, and definitely a supportive listening ear.
-Individuals considering formal, therapeutic work should contact the DU Health & Counseling Center, GSPP Professional Psychology Clinic or other health professionals.
+No. Members of the Q&A Network ARE NOT trained as counselors or mental health professionals.
+They can provide general information, and refer to campus resources.
+Individuals considering formal, therapeutic work should contact the DU Health & Counseling Center, GSPP or Morgridge clinic, or other area health professionals.